 [Stay on top of transportation news: Get TTNews in your inbox.]

-Trucking technology supplier Omnitracs has agreed to acquire SmartDrive Systems, one of the transportation industry’s largest providers of onboard cameras and video-based safety systems.
+Trucking technology supplier Omnitracs has acquired SmartDrive Systems, one of the transportation industry’s largest providers of onboard cameras and video-based safety systems.

-Omnitracs said it expects the deal to close in the third or fourth quarter.
-Financial terms were not disclosed.
+Omnitracs said the deal closed Oct.
+1. Financial terms were not disclosed.

-The acquisition would add SmartDrive’s video telematics and risk analysis services to Omnitracs’ expanding portfolio of fleet-management capabilities, which include in-cab communications, fleet tracking, electronic driver logs, routing and dispatch software and data analytics.
+The acquisition adds SmartDrive’s video telematics and risk analysis services to Omnitracs’ expanding portfolio of fleet-management capabilities, which include in-cab communications, fleet tracking, electronic driver logs, routing and dispatch software and data analytics.

 By connecting all of these technology components, the combined company sees opportunities to enhance safety and improve productivity for drivers, fleet managers and their customers alike.

 SmartDrive's SR4 recorder.
 SmartDrive employs more than 725 people worldwide.
 (SmartDrive)